What is a land loan?

 A land loan would be more suitable for those in this position, as there is less of a time pressure on when you need to commence building.

-If you choose to apply for a land loan, research your options thoroughly and read through the Product Disclosure Statement and terms and conditions of each loan before committing.
+If you choose to apply for a land loan, research your options thoroughly and read through the documentation, terms and conditions of each loan before committing.